chrismhl/sift_ml_inversion/README.md

 ## Usage

 The scripts **require** the .mat files of the FQ inversions and time series to run and are not included in this repo.
+The latitude of the centroid of slip for each fakequake realization is required for ``plot_dart_wts.py`` and is also not included in this repo.

 ### Downloading the unit sources